-Sensei Fortney is a 4th Degree Black Belt in Aikido, a 3rd Degree Black Belt in Tae Kwon Do / Karate Do and Kobudo, and 1st Degree Black Belt in Judo / Jujitsu.
+Sensei Fortney is a 4th Degree Black Belt in Aikido, a 4th Degree Black Belt in Tae Kwon Do / Karate Do and Kobudo, and 1st Degree Black Belt in Judo / Jujitsu.
 He also holds rank Iaido.
-Sensei Fortney has nearly three decades of martial arts experience, with Shihan Roger Jarrett (www.usamaf.com) exerting the most influence in his development as a martial arts expert and Instructor.
-In addition, Sensei Fortney has also studied extensively with other masters, including: Kyoshi Kevin Blok, Shihan Kiyoshi Yamazaki, Hanshi George Anderson, Hanshi Philip Porter, and Shihan Fumio Toyoda.
+Sensei Fortney has nearly three decades of martial arts experience, with Shihan Roger Jarrett, www.usamaf.com, exerting the most influence in his development as a martial arts expert and Instructor.
+In addition, Sensei Fortney has also studied extensively with other masters, including: Kyoshi Kevin Blok, Shihan Kiyoshi Yamazaki, Hanshi George Anderson, Hanshi Philip Porter, and Shihan Fumio Toyo

-Sensei Fortney has competed across the United States, and has taught nationally and internationally for nearly 20 years.
-Chris has personally developed hundreds of black belt students, and trained dozens of police officers and professional athletes inside and outside martial arts.
+Sensei Fortney has competed across the United States, and has taught nationally and internationally for over 20 years.
+Chris has personally developed hundreds of black belt in the martial arts, and trained dozens of police officers and professional athletes inside and outside martial arts.
 His personal passion and expertise, combined with his encouraging and supportive teaching style have earned him a reputation as a respected practitioner and instructor in the martial arts arena.
-Sensei Fortney has been a head instructor at Legacy Martial Arts for over five years where he emphasizes traditional arts, how they are all uniquely different, linked and worked together, and how each and how each martial art form makes the other art stronger – the original Mixed Martial Arts.
+Sensei Fortney has been a head instructor at Legacy Martial Arts for over 10 years where he emphasizes traditional arts, how they are all uniquely different, linked and worked together, and how each and how each martial art form makes the other art stronger – the original Mixed Martial Arts.

 Additional biographical highlights: